barmat80/RoundRobinGenerator/README.md

 # Round Robin Generator

-## Scope

-This is a CLI generator of fixtures of a Round-Robin Tournament.
+CLI generator of fixtures of a Round-Robin Tournament.

+Download the latest release from the **[Releases](https://github.com/barmat80/RoundRobinGenerator/releases)** page.

+## How it works

 You can pass a list of competitors (players, teams or whatever you want) via simple text file (1 competitor per line).
 For an example, see playerList.txt in "resources" directory.